What is National Computer Security Day?

 Lucky for you, we’ve got some tips.
 In computer security, length matters.
-Passwords that are 6 characters are easier to hack, and that goes double if they're only made up of lower case letters.
-To beef up your password, weave a 9 character combination of uppercase letters, symbols, and numbers.
+Passwords that are 6 characters are easier to hack, especially if they're only made up of lowercase letters.
+To beef up your password, weave a 9-character combination of uppercase letters, symbols and numbers.
 Lastly, avoid using the same password for every account.
-We know they're a pain to remember, but there are programs that can help you out.

 Update spyware and malware protection software

-Many of us delay updates because they come right in the middle of our favorite show.
-But this is one day where you'll have to let the suspense eat away at you a bit longer.
-First, you have to check to see if your operating system is up-to-date.
-If that's set, then you can update your protection software and run a scan.
-And don't forget to invite your other devices to the party.
-Phones and tablets are also major security risks, so you have to be diligent.
-Either that, or face the worst horror of all: a day without a phone!
+First, check to see if your operating system is up-to-date.
+If that's set, update your protection software.
+Run a scan and don't forget to invite your other devices to the party.
+Phones and tablets are also major security risks, so be diligent.

 Encrypt and backup your data

-Hey, you like riddles, right?
-Hackers do too, but who wants to give them an easy one?
 Encrypt your data to create the brainiest of all brainteasers.
-But keep this in mind: even the best brainteaser can be cracked.
+But keep this in mind: even the best brain teaser can be cracked.
 That’s why it's still important to back up your info on either the cloud or an external hard drive.
 (Just make sure that everything stays encrypted.)

 Why National Computer Security Day is Important